-An increasing number of calendar clients support the maintenance of shared remote calendars through CalDAV including Mozilla Calendar (Sunbird/Lightning), Evolution, Mulberry, Chandler, and various other closed-source products such as Apple's iCal and iPhone.
+An increasing number of calendar clients support the maintenance of shared remote calendars through CalDAV, including Mozilla Calendar (Sunbird/Lightning), Evolution, Mulberry, Chandler, and various other closed-source products such as Apple's iCal and iOS.

 DAViCal supports basic delegation of read/write access among calendar users, multiple users or clients reading and writing the same calendar entries over time, and scheduling of meetings with free/busy time displayed.

 To install and use DAViCal you will need:

 We use Debian GNU/Linux for this, but other people use various different versions of Linux, FreeBSD, Mac OSX and even Microsoft Windows.
 We definitely do not recommend using Windows for this unless you are completely hobbled by silly internal IT policies and have to do so.

 Start by looking on the DAViCal Installation Page for instructions on places to download, and detailed instructions as to what to do when you have it.

 There is a lot of information on the wiki about DAViCal configuration settings but in most cases the configuration will need very few of these settings.

 Read here about how to configure various CalDAV Clients with DAViCal.
 There is also a page on the wiki which will sometimes have newer information.